sushiswap/sushiswap-interface/README.md

 `#SdkChange`: Designates where an SDK import has been redeclared.
 Should be used for experimental / interim updates to the SDK

-`#MetamaskOnly`: Designates where a line has been deprecated or changed due to deprecating unused code for the demo
+`#MetamaskOnly`: Designates where a line has been deprecated or changed due to deprecating unused code for the demo - Note: Deprecated, but should be used to look for places where wallet functionality has been deprecated.

-`#WallabyOnly`: Designates where a line supporting chains other than Wallaby has been deprecated and commented out
+`#WallabyOnly`: Designates where a line supporting chains other than Wallaby has been deprecated and commented out - Should be used with #FilecoinMainnet TODO tag for guiding Mainnet implementation

 Ongoing TODOs:

 - [ ] `#FilecoinManinnet` Where Implementation of Filecoin is required for Production
 - [ ] `#SdkPublish` Where imports to any sdk needs to updated with published version
-- [ ] If you switch from Wallaby to another network, the app will trigger an error at src/components/Web3ReactManager/index.tsx:40
-- [ ] #FlaskOnly: You can only work with Flask installed
+- [ ] `#NewTokens` Implement new tokens as they are added to the SDK.
+First write documentation on how to do so.
+- [ ] `NetworkModal` Change network modal useflow to add Wallaby network to Metamask or other Wallets if on unnsupported networks
+-